Informational interviews or coffee chats are conversations that will change your life.

 Thanks for reading all the way to the bottom of this post!
 Did you notice that I never mentioned the word “networking” until this sentence?
 I did that on purpose because I realize “networking” freaks a lot of people out.
 I hope the strategies above will help alleviate some of the stress around reaching out to new people.
 It can be done in a very friendly and authentic way.
 And people are often happy to help if the ask is reasonable.

 If you are still feeling hesitant, I can coach you through it step-by-step.
 I will partner with you to create a networking roadmap, complete with the who, what, and how of building meaningful professional relationships.
 We’ll walk through a LinkedIn outreach together, and we’ll even hone your friendly, professional communication style in a practice informational interview.
 Contact me for more info!

-Crystal Lee, MPH, CPCC is a holistic career coach who helps relocating job seekers and career changers find clarity, confidence, and community.
+Crystal Lee, MPH, CPCC is a holistic career coach who helps relocating job seekers and career changers find clarity, confidence, and community in their new environments.
 Let her know if you have a career question!
-If you find her content helpful, please consider donating to her tip jar.
+If you find her content helpful, you can donate to her tip jar.